If you are coming to Morocco and looking to add on some time at the beach, we have some recommendations for you.

-With this mix of coastal towns, the beaches in the country should be a top pick for tourists visiting Morocco for the first time.
-Not only will a coastal town trip add lots of fun to your vacation, it will also be an educational journey through the historic times the country has been through.
+The beaches in the country should be a top pick for tourists visiting Morocco for the first time.
+Not only will a coastal town trip add lots of fun to your vacation, but it will also be refreshing to experience a more slow-paced version of Morocco!

 The top 5 beach towns to visit in Morocco are:

 Essaouira is a fortified fishing town west of Marrakech.
-As it is so close to one of the most developed cities of Morocco, Essaouira is easy to reach and is much more developed than other beach towns.
-Therefore, most of the tourist population ends up visiting this small and historic town to experience some fun and sun at the beach.
+It is about 2.5 to 3 hours away from Marrakech, which makes it easy to reach!
+It is also much more developed for tourism than other beach towns.
+Therefore, most of the international tourist population ends up visiting this small and historic town to experience some fun and sun at the beach.

-To a modern independent traveler, Essaouira may feel quite battered and worn out.
-It has a humble and quiet appearance that reflects its historic past.
-In sharp contrast to this quietness are bustling streets that dot the town in several places, lined with wood crafted material, freshly caught fish, and small artifacts.
+Essaouira has a humble and quiet appearance that reflects its historic past.
+In sharp contrast to this quietness are bustling streets that dot the town in several places.
+Here you’ll see woodwork, art, freshly small artifacts, and stalls of fresh fish!

 Feel at home with a downtown that is lined with modern cafes, casinos, restaurants, modern shopping outlets and some fun filled activities at the seaside!